NeLLi-team/gvclass/README.md

 pipeline:
   tree_method: fasttree             # or 'iqtree' for more accuracy
   mode_fast: false                  # Skip order-level marker trees when true (speeds up analysis)
+  completeness_mode: legacy         # or 'novelty-aware' to surface the new estimate
   sensitive_mode: false             # Use E-value 1e-5 for pyhmmer instead of GA cutoffs
   contigs_min_length: 10000         # In --contigs mode, skip contigs shorter than this (bp)
   threads: 16                       # Default thread count